rust-lang/rust/src/doc/unstable-book/src/language-features/crate-in-paths.md

 The `crate_in_paths` feature allows to explicitly refer to the crate root in absolute paths using keyword `crate`.

-`crate` can be used *only* in absolute paths, i.e. either in `::crate::a::b::c` form or in `use` items where the starting `::` is added implicitly.
-Paths like `crate::a::b::c` are not accepted currently.

 This feature is required in `feature(extern_absolute_paths)` mode to refer to any absolute path in the local crate (absolute paths refer to extern crates by default in that mode), but can be used without `feature(extern_absolute_paths)` as well.